Office of Tourism

 Recreational activities are readily available in the Town of Hempstead.
 We have some of the finest golf courses in the nation.
-Hempstead offers the best in shopping, including The Mall at the Source and Roosevelt Field.
+Hempstead offers the best in shopping, including Roosevelt Field and The Gallery at Westbury Plaza.
 We proudly offer professional sports teams, including the 2013 and 2015 North American Soccer League Champions, the New York Cosmos and the Long Island Lizards (men's outdoor lacrosse) and Long Island Nets (men's basketball).
 Hempstead Town is also host to thoroughbred racing at Belmont Park, the site of the third and most elusive jewel of the Triple Crown, the Belmont Stakes.

 Perhaps Hempstead's greatest resource is its proximity to the Atlantic Ocean.
 Among the miles of pristine beaches in the Town of Hempstead lies the famous Jones Beach, where you can enjoy a wide range of activities.
 Stroll the boardwalk, bask in the sun or take a dip in the ocean.
 From paddleball and shuffleboard to volleyball and basketball, Jones Beach offers something for everyone.
 In addition to the beaches, an abundance of navigable inland waterways makes Hempstead Town a true haven for recreational boating, affording an opportunity to enjoy the pleasures of power boating, sailing, fishing and a wealth of other marine activities.